sapientes/omega-config-architectury/README.md

 - Intuition and usability for players
 - Bonus annotations for advanced config options (syncing values)

-This is a fork of the original <a href="https://github.com/Draylar/omega-config">Omega Config</a>, built for use in architectury mods by Frqnny.
+This is a fork of the original <a href="https://github.com/Draylar/omega-config">Omega Config</a>, built for use in architectury mods by Frqnny and thus depends on Architectury API.
 However, it is available for anyone.
 If you have any questions or issues, please feel free to reach out to my discord: https://discord.gg/uvqTeQzQXK

 The following is an example of a simple ΩConfig setup: